mparno/fenics-web/source/programmers-reference/index.rst

 .. _programmers_reference_index:

 #############################
-FEniCS Programmer's Reference
+FEniCS programmer's reference
 #############################

-The FEniCS Programmer's Reference documents the FEniCS interface.
+The FEniCS programmer's reference documents the FEniCS interface.
 The FEniCS interface is available in two different flavors: as a C++ library and as a Python module.
 Both interfaces are implemented as part of `DOLFIN